 Zabihullah Mujahid, the Taliban's deputy culture and information minister, said the bombing in the town of Imam Saheb, in Kunduz province, also wounded another 43 people, many of them students.

-No one immediately claimed responsibility, but Afghanistan's Islamic State affiliate on Friday claimed a series of bombings that happened a day earlier, the worst of which was an on a Shiite mosque in northern Mazar-e-Sharif that killed at least 12 Shiite Muslim worshippers and wounded scores more.
-Since sweeping to power last August, the Taliban have been battling the upstart Islamic State affiliate known as Islamic State in Khorasan province, or IS-K, which is proving to be an intractable challenge for Afghanistan's religiously driven government.
+No one immediately claimed responsibility, but Afghanistan's Islamic State affiliate on Friday claimed a series of bombings that happened a day earlier, the worst of which was an attack on a Shiite mosque in northern Mazar-e-Sharif that killed at least 12 Shiite Muslim worshippers and wounded scores more.
+Since sweeping to power last August, the Taliban have been battling the upstart Islamic State affiliate known as Islamic State in Khorasan province, or IS-K, which is proving to be an intractable security challenge for Afghanistan's religiously driven government.

 Earlier, a Kunduz provincial police spokesman put the death toll at the Malawi Bashir Ahmad Mosque and madrassa compound in Imam Saheb at two dead and six injured.
-Mujahid later tweeted the higher casualty numbers, saying: "We condemn this … and express our deepest condolences to the victims."
+Mujahid later tweeted the higher casualty numbers, saying: "We condemn this crime … and express our deepest condolences to the victims."

 Friday's bombing is the latest in a series of deadly attacks across Afghanistan.
 Mujahid called the perpetrators of the Kunduz attack "seditionists and evil elements."